PyBioProx/PyBioProx/paper/main.md

-Following pre-processing, the PD<sub>mean</sub> for each bacterial cluster in 3D space at early and late timepoints were calculated in PyDist relative to LAMP-1 fluorescence. _Fig 3B_ shows a swarm plot of these measurements.
+Following pre-processing, the PD<sub>mean</sub> for each bacterial cluster in 3D space at early and late timepoints was calculated in PyDist relative to LAMP-1 fluorescence. _Fig 3B_ shows a swarm plot of these measurements.
 Notably, a larger number of bacterial clusters were detected by PyDist at the 24 hr timepoint then at the 1.5hr timepoint.
 A 2.44 fold increase in the mean PD<sub>mean</sub>